 Recruitment & Support Specialist, International Services, UC International

 UC International's Michelle Huang teaches a Freshman Experience Course, ESL1011 Intro to U.S. College Culture, that covers academic expectations, communication strategies, presentation skills, research basics, time-management strategies and other important aspects of academic success in the American university.

 This free resource gives access to a large library of interactive tutorials for business, technical and creative topics.
 Learn new software, master personal skills like time management, develop career strengths—all at your own pace.

-One very important issue that they teach is how to avoid plagiarism when you collect and cite or quote information from print, audio, video or digital sources.
-They can recommend books on the subject and have also prepared basic tutorials.
-Improperly citing information can lead to charges of academic misconduct.
+One very important issue that UC’s librarians teach is how to avoid plagiarism when you collect and cite or quote information from print, audio, video or digital sources in your academic papers or other work.